airasia/terraform-google-gke_cluster/README.md

 # Upgrade guide from v2.6.1 to v2.7.1

 This upgrade performs 2 changes:
-  - Move the declaration of kubernetes secrets into the declaration of kubernets namesapces
+  - Move the declaration of kubernetes secrets into the declaration of kubernetes namesapces
     - see the Pull Request description at https://github.com/airasia/terraform-google-gke_cluster/pull/7
   - Ability to create multiple ingress IPs for istio
     - read below